cideM/fbrs/content/fp.md

 for dealing with this, but in **my personal experience** they often don't work in real world scenarios, where more complicated types are involved, particularly anything with `IO`.
-What does work is making liberal use of syntax sugar, combinators and mini-DSLs though.
+What does work is making liberal use of syntax sugar, combinators and Monad transformers though.

-Here's a snippet I copied verbatim from my code base, which shows what such a DSL can look like:
+Here's a snippet I copied verbatim from my code base, which shows what the previous code looks like once you throw Monad transformers at the problem:

 ```haskell
 tok@Token {..} <- get value >>= E.note' (NotFound value)